SubhadityaMukherjee/CLI-Flashcards/README.md

 - The only requirement is that the first line of the file is the header (with two cols)
 - You can have as many datafiles as you want, save them in the data folder
 - eg: Dutch word, English word
+- If you want multiple options, just separate them using "/". eg: okay,ok/alright
 ### Running the script
 - To run the script, you need to have python installed.
 Then, you can run the script with the following command:
 ```bash